-The red grape variety originates from Turkey (ex VIVC catalogue), but it is also called the former Yugoslavia.
-Synonyms are Becirka Loza, Kadarin, Kadaroun, Kadarum, Kadarun Crni, Kadarun Suri, Kadarun Surim, Kadarunac, Plavac Kadarunac, Radova Loza, Stanka Radova Loza, Surac and Zovuga.
-The parentage (parenthood) is unknown.
-The variety is grown in Bulgaria, Croatia (see label), Montenegro and Serbia.
-There it is used mainly to make rosé wines.
-However, no stocks were reported in 2010 (Kym Anderson).
+The red grape variety originates from Turkey or the former Yugoslavia.
+Synonyms are Becirka Loza, Kadarin, Kadaroun, Kadarum, Kadarun Crni, Kadarun Suri, Kadarun Surim, Kadarunac, Plavac Kadarunac, Radova Loza, Stanka Radova Loza, Surac, Surac Plavi, Sura Lisicina and Zovuga.
+The parentage is unknown.
+The variety is cultivated in Bulgaria, Croatia (see label in the picture below), Montenegro and Serbia.
+There, it is mainly used to make rosé wines.
+In 2016, however, no stocks were reported (Kym Anderson statistics).

 Grape: Ursula Brühl, Doris Schneider, Julius Kühn-Institut (JKI)